typedb/typedb/README.md

 # Introducing TypeDB

-**TypeDB** is a fast and versatile database featuring a new kind of high-level, declarative query language, **TypeQL**, that significantly simplifies the management of complex data and logic.
-It is engineered to meet the performance, maintainability, safety, and scalability requirements of modern applications, and is specifically optimized for cloud-based development.
+**TypeDB** is a next-gen database with a modern programming paradigm that lets you build data applications faster, safer, and more elegantly.
+Its intuitive and powerful data model unifies the strengths of relational, document and graph databases without their shortcomings. **TypeQL**, its groundbreaking query language, is declarative, functional, and strongly-typed, drastically simplifying data handling and logic.
+So now, even the most nested and interconnected datasets can be managed with ease.
+With TypeDB, we’ve reinvented the database for the modern programming era.

+## Getting started

 - Get started by [installing TypeDB](https://typedb.com/docs/home/install/overview).
 - Explore the basics of TypeDB in our [Quickstart](https://typedb.com/docs/home/quickstart) and [Crash Course](https://typedb.com/docs/home/crash-course).